Elluan/diff_detection_model/README.md

 Run the container
 ```
+docker run -p [port in your server]:[port in your container] model
-docker run -p 8000:8000 model
+example : docker run -p 8000:8000 model
 ```

-Making POST request with 2 audio : real as the key real and suspected as the key fake to http://localhost:8000/diff-model/ will return the result of the Deepfake detection
+Making POST request with 2 audio : real as the key real and suspected as the key fake to http://localhost:[port in your server]/diff-model/ (in ou case : http://localhost:8000/diff-model/ ) will return the result of the Deepfake detection